 This post may contain affiliate links.
 Please see our full Disclosure Policy for details.

-A creamy twist on a chocoholic’s favorite, this Molten Bailey’s Lava Cake is infused and topped with Irish Creme.
+A creamy twist on a chocoholic’s favorite, this Bailey’s Molten Lava Cake is infused & topped with Irish Creme.
 Decadent – but perfectly sized for just one!

 I’m a thirty-something.

 It finally happened.
 My birthday came and went this past Sunday, and I moved on from just being thirty, to being thirty…something.

 Ugh.
 I’ve been dreading it.
 I knew it was going to get here, and to be completely honest, amidst the whirlwind that was the weekend (with it being Food Blog Forum and all), I didn’t really feel it.
 It was just another day, albeit full of well-wishes and running around Disney World.